 - Build or create something fun as a family (as big as playhouse, a birdhouse, or a cool garden path to as small as family t-shirts or some art) that will allow you to remember this time

-DON’T MISS OUR FULL LIST OF CREATIVE STAYCATION IDEAS BELOW!
+DON’T MISS OUR FULL LIST OF BEST FAMILY STAYCATION IDEAS BELOW!

 Staycation Ideas for Kids